Alfred Radcliffe-Brown: Biography

 Before departing for Western Australia, Brown married Winifred Marie Lyon in Cambridge; they had one daughter, Mary Cynthia Lyon Radcliffe.
 The couple became estranged by about 1926.
 They may have divorced in 1938 (sources disagree on whether a divorce was completed).

 In 1916 Brown became a director of education in Tonga.
-In 1921 he moved to Cape Town to become professor of social anthropology, founding the School of African Life.
+In 1921 he relocated to Cape Town to become professor of social anthropology, initiating the School of African Life.
 Further university appointments were University of Cape Town (1921–1925), University of Sydney (1925–1931) and University of Chicago (1931–1937).
 Among his most prominent students during his years at the University of Chicago were Sol Tax and Fred Eggan.

-While at the University of Sydney, he was a cultivator of the arts and championed Edward de Vere, 17th Earl of Oxford, as the author of the works attributed to Shakespeare.
-Fearing that Depression may lead to financial collapse Radcliffe-Brown departed in 1931 to fill a chair at the University of Chicago, leaving his successors to solicit Rockefeller grants and government funds to save the Sydney Department.
+While at the University of Sydney, he was a cultivator of the arts, and championed Edward de Vere, 17th Earl of Oxford as the author of the works attributed to Shakespeare.
+Fearing that the Depression would result in financial collapse, Radcliffe-Brown departed in 1931 for a professorship with the University of Chicago, leaving his successors to solicit Rockefeller grants and government funds to save the Sydney Department.

-After these various far-flung appointments, he returned to England in 1937 to take up an appointment to the first chair in social anthropology at Oxford University in 1937.
-He held this post until his retirement in 1946.
+After these various far-flung appointments, he returned to England in 1937 to begin an appointment to the first chair in social anthropology at Oxford University in 1937.
+He had this post until his retirement in 1946.
 Survived by his daughter, he died in London in 1955 at the age of 74.

-While Radcliffe-Brown founded the Institute of Social and Cultural Anthropology at Oxford, according to Rodney Needham his absence from the institute during the war years prevented his theories and approach from having a major influence on Oxford anthropology.
+While Radcliffe-Brown founded the Institute of Social and Cultural Anthropology at Oxford, according to Rodney Needham his absence from the institute during the war years prevented his theories and method from having a major influence on Oxford anthropology.

 Influences

-Radcliffe-Brown was influenced by his tutor, W. W. Rouse Ball, to study a moral science (psychology, philosophical subjects, and economics) instead of a natural science which he originally wanted to pick.
-During his time at Cambridge, professors Haddon and Rivers encouraged him to study anthropology and discover his interests in the field.
-Haddon led him towards the comparative method in specific societies in anthropology, classification and morphology, inductive generalization, and to sympathize with Durkheim's approaches.
-Rivers inspired Radcliffe in psychology to approach anthropology with many different qualities of mind.
+Radcliffe-Brown was influenced by his tutor, W. W. Rouse Ball, to study a moral science (psychology, philosophical subjects, and economics) instead of a natural science which he originally wanted to choose.
+During his time at Cambridge, professors Haddon and Rivers encouraged him to study anthropology and discover his interests in the topic.
+Haddon guided him towards the comparative method in specific societies in anthropology, classification and morphology, inductive generalization, and to sympathize with Durkheim's methods.